BalanMihai0/ChessNow/README.md

 - **Performance Report and SAD:** The performance reports and the SAD have already been introduced in previous paragraphs.

+- **OWASP Security Report:** The OWASP Security Report showcases how the application handles the 10 security risks, discusses future ideas for improving security and, where is the case, discusses why a certain security risk was not addressed

 - **Diagrams:** C1-C4 diagrams for relevant flows can be found in the Diagrams folder, as well as inside the SAD.
 Diagram of the pipeline can be found in the SAD as well.